mr0kaushik/ChattingApp/README.md

 # ChattingApp
-Hello peoples this is my first ever Android App which runs on Firebase Realtime Database.
+Hello everyone, this is my first ever Android App which runs on Firebase Realtime Database.
-Given below are some features of this app, I hope you guys will like it.
+Some of the features are written below, don't forget to put the Star if you like it.

 ### Download App : <a href="https://drive.google.com/file/d/14Z24eJOy8wZX3LXQ-9wNzaSdYAfQ_V_a/view?usp=sharing">Click Here</a>